-It can be a frightening experience: A usually docile, friendly dog suddenly becomes aggressive, growling, lunging, or baring its teeth.
+It can be a frightening experience to be around an aggressive dog.
+It's even scarier when it's a dog that is usually docile and friendly but then suddenly becomes aggressive, growling, lunging, or baring its teeth.
 In an extreme case, the dog may bite or attack you or a family member it knows well and has never acted against before.

-It can be difficult to know what to do when your dog shows these signs of hostile behavior.
-Since dog aggression can get out of hand and result in injuries to dogs or people, it's very important to find the cause so you can help your dog overcome the aggression.
+What should you do when your dog shows these signs of hostile behavior?
+Since dog aggression can get out of hand and lead to injuries to dogs or people, it's very important to find the cause so you can help your dog overcome the aggression.

 Why Do Dogs Show Aggression?

 Knowing why your dog is acting aggressively is essential to figuring out the best plan for stopping this frightening behavior.
 There are several potential causes of aggression in dogs.

 Illness and Injury

 Some medical conditions can cause dogs to become aggressive.
 If a dog that has never shown any sign of aggression suddenly begins growling, snapping, or biting, it may be caused by a disease or illness.

-You may want to try giving your dog medication if you sense it's in pain or suffering.
-Don't do this.
+You may be tempted to try giving your dog medication to relieve pain, but this is something you should not do.
 If your dog is sick, you'll need to know exactly what is wrong with it before you begin any treatment.
-Don't try to take matters into your own hands until you know what you're dealing with.
+Don't try to take matters into your own hands until you know what you're dealing with. only a veterinarian can advise what medications are appropriate for your dog.

 If your dog is a rescue dog that exhibits aggressive or fearful behavior more than is normal, it may have been abused, neglected, experienced a traumatic event, or not properly socialized as a puppy.
 Any information you can get from the organization where you adopted the dog could help you determine the best way to handle the situation.

 To avoid provoking this type of aggressive behavior, approach unknown dogs carefully (better yet, let them approach you).
 Train and socialize your dog to help prevent fear down the road.